NLueg/node-java-connector/DOCS.md

 <a name="install"></a>

 ## install([version], [options]) ⇒
-Installs a JRE copy for the app
+Installs a JRE copy for the app, if no Java is installed on the system.

 **Kind**: global function
 **Returns**: Promise<string> - Resolves to the installation directory or rejects an error